 As the New Year begins, I’m striving to simplify my life.
 Finding tasty, easy meals that are quick to prepare is high on my list of things to do (right after cleaning out my clothes closet and finally making those photo books.)
 This Halibut Sheet Pan dinner met all the criteria.
 It’s one of the quickest meals I’ve ever made.
-My recipe for Sheet Pan Chicken and Roasted Harvest Vegetables is one of my favourite meals to make when I’m in a hurry, so I decided to try a similar method using fish.
+My recipes for Sheet Pan Chicken and Roasted Harvest Vegetables and Thai Chili Sheet Pan Salmon are some of my favourite meals to make when I’m in a hurry, so I decided to try a similar method using white fish.

 We loved the result!
 A delicious, healthy meal and only one pan to clean.